DvidWils/Home_Sales/README.md

 ## Resources

-Relied on in class activites and examples from the instructor.
+Relied on in class activites and examples from the instructor i.e. curriculum content.
-ChatGPT was used for conceptual support, as well as, for clarity with data analysis and visualization techniques.
+ChatGPT was used for conceptual support, as well as, for clarity with data analysis.